noendscripting/Labdeploy/README.md

 * 2 Network Security Groups
 * Storage Account
 * 6 VM
-* Shutdown schedule for each VM
+* Shutdown schedule for each VM to save costs
 * Public IP addreses for all VMs
 * Two forests one single domain and one suibdomain
 * File server attached to each domain